young-kcd/firebird/builds/install/arch-specific/darwin/Readme.txt

 All the standard command line executables are installed in /Library/Frameworks/Firebird.framework/Resources/bin.
 If you are interested in helping with the Firebird Project please contact us via the Firebird website at www.firebirdsql.org.

-Please note that every MacOS X user you want to have access to your database MUST have read/write permissions on the .fdb file.

 The release notes can be found in the doc directory  Generic documentation for Firebird can be found on www.firebirdsql.org and the IBPhoenix web site at www.ibphoenix.com.
 There is a Yahoo group named "ib-support" if you have any problems with Firebird.

 Thanks to: